 King’s College School, Wimbledon

-Despite being one of the most academically ambitious senior schools in London, King’s College School, Wimbledon has a lovely all-inclusive ‘learning enrichment’ ethos, which means that support is offered to pupils of all ages – whether they need help in the short term with study skills or in the long term with a specific difficulty.
-The school sits on a fantastic site backing onto Wimbledon Common, and there’s lots of focus on boosting self-esteem, confidence and motivation (all key learning factors), with an open-door policy for anyone who needs advice.
-Currently, there are more than 60 pupils with SEND (dyslexia, dyspraxia and ASC); about 15 receive additional specialist help and more than 50 have extra support during exams.
+Despite being one of the most academically ambitious senior schools in London, King’s College School, Wimbledon embraces a wonderfully all-inclusive ‘learning enrichment’ philosophy, which means that support is offered to pupils of all ages – whether they need help in the short term with study skills or seek long term support with more specific challenges.

-Co-curricular is a core part of King’s DNA, and more than 100 clubs run at lunchtime and after school.
-Lessons stop early on Friday afternoons to make way for community outreach, and we’re mightily impressed by the school’s efforts here.
-Every week, more than 300 sixth-formers help with reading, writing, Latin and general mentoring in partner state and special-needs schools – while everyone else goes off to do gardening, serve tea in a local old people’s home or attend CCF.
+Co-curricular is a core part of King’s ethos, with over 100 clubs available during lunch and after school.
+Friday afternoons are taken over by community outreach, when over 300 sixth-formers help with reading, writing, Latin and general mentoring in partner state and special-needs schools – while the rest of the school community takes part in various activities such as gardening, volunteering in a local old people’s home or CCF.

-Pastoral care is exemplary too, and there are two part-time counsellors on hand who are doing a brilliant job at normalising conversations around mental health.
-The sheer scale of King’s means there’s an awful lot going on, so this is a place best suited to those who enjoy being busy and are prepared to throw themselves into the broader ethos.
+Pastoral care is exemplary too, and there are two part-time counsellors on hand who are doing a fantastic job at making mental health conversations normal.
+The sheer scale of King’s means there’s an awful lot going on, so this is a place best suited to those who enjoy being busy and are prepared to fully embrace the school’s spirit.

 With the history and facilities of a big-guns country boarding school and the global outlook of a London day school (central London is just 12 minutes away by train), Dulwich College is academically selective, with plenty of bright stars on the school roll – but developing pupils’ curiosity takes precedence here over boosting Dulwich’s position in the league tables.